A lesson from Mother Nature.

 A lot.

 It seemed way too easy for Aaron.
 But his effortless stride always gives me strength.
-I draft from the energy of his strength.
-And after another thirty minutes of hell, I emerged to the top…
+I draft from the energy of his momentum.
+And after another thirty minutes of sheer hell, I emerged to the top…

 I wanted to cry.